 This first bit is the awareness stage of your gunas, and how you are not limited to just one way of being.

 And from there, a good practice is to look at these downward spiralling thoughts and ask yourself – what kind of thoughts inspire me instead?
-See if you can move your energy up through choosing different quality of thoughts.
+See if you can move your energy up through choosing different qualities of thoughts.

 If you choose thoughts that serve you, you can move into rajas.
 If you choose thoughts that serve the highest good in the situation, you move into sattva.